Demolished public housing projects in Atlanta: Forest Cove

+Forest Cove was torn down in 2024.
+It was not a housing project.
+It was privately owned.

 Gilbert Gardens

-Built in the 1960s torn down in 2004.
-A.K.A "Poole Creek" the 226 unit housing projects were torn down and families were displaced.
+Gilbert Gardens, also known as Poole Creek, was built in the 1960s and torn down in 2004.
+226 unit housing projects were demolished and families were displaced.

-Herndon Homes
+Alonzo F. Herndon Homes

-Herndon Homes was completed in 1941, containing 520 units for African Americans.
+Alonzo F. Herndon Homes, also known as Herndon Homes, was completed in 1941, containing 520 units for African Americans.
 It was demolished in 2010.
 The project was named for Alonzo F. Herndon, who was born a slave, and through founding the Atlanta Life Insurance Company became Atlanta's richest African American.
+On June 15, 2016, the Atlanta Housing Authority announced a development team had been selected to create a mixed-use mixed-income community, called Herndon Square, on the site.
+The first of five phases began construction in January 2020, and is scheduled to complete in Spring 2021.

 Herndon Homes was a filming location for the motion picture The Lottery Ticket.

-On June 15, 2016, Atlanta Housing Authority announced a development team has been selected to create a mixed-use mixed-income community on the site, "Herndon Square".
-The first of five phases began construction in January 2020, and is scheduled to complete in Spring 2021.